jupyterlab/jupyterlab-telemetry/design.md

    schemas, need to be explicitly turned on in configuration, and follow all the other expectations we have around eventlogging data.

-5. *User consent / information UI*
+5. *User consent / information API and example UI*

    Every application collecting data should have a way to make it clear to the user what is being collected, and possibly ways to turn it off.
 We could possibly let admins configure opt-in / opt-out options.
+In some cases, we may wish to store consent information separately from event data (this is commondly done in human subjects research), so the API should use a separately configured store for this information.

+   By providing an API with a reference UI, a consent process can be integrated into a variety of views into Jupyter ecosystem products (e.g., JupyterHub, JupyterLab, Binder) as well as "independent" projects like Nteract, Stencila, or Gigantum, or even completely distinct projects like Theia or RStudio.

 ## Open questions